icarus612/webCrawlers-PY/README.md

 ## Collaboration

-Interested in collaborating?
-Great!
-I'm always open to working with fellow developers and contributors.
-For guidelines on how to contribute and collaborate, please refer to the `COLLABORATION.md` file in the respective repositories.
-There you'll find all the necessary information on how to get started, contribution guidelines, and how to propose new features or report issues.
+While this repository is just a personal project and not really set up for collaboration, I'm definitely open to it if you're interested.
+However, if you're looking to contribute to my active open source projects, I'd recommend visiting [The Icarus Project](https://github.com/the-icarus-project).
+That's where you'll find projects specifically designed for collaboration, complete with all the details and guidelines you need to get started.
+If you are still undeterred and wish to contribute please make a PR detailing the bug or feature, and I'll get to it as soon as I can.

 ## Licensing